 You are now allowed to use the SMS service.
 For proper usage of the SMS capability, a set of pre-defined codes must be utilised.

 Existing users of the digital portal can log in to the e-Invoice portal using the same credentials.
 You may produce an e-way bill on this site using your unique IRN (Invoice Reference Number).
 For firms that do a large number of transactions every day, there is also the option of generating bulk e-way bills.
-It's a novel procedure, so there's a chance you'll make a mistake.

 - Start by entering the invoice information into the e-Invoice site.